Markay12/mindstormsEV3/README.md

 + Sensor Port 3: Ultrasonic Sensor
 + Sensor Port 4: Color/Light Sensor

-Motors connected to ports A and B,
+* Motors connected to ports A and B
-Crane is connected to Port C,
+* Crane is connected to Port C
-Ultrasonic Motor is D

 ### *Helpful Links*